rcosteira79/AndroidMultiModuleCleanArchTemplate/README.md

 3. ui: View classes (activities and fragments) along with their corresponding view models;
 4. utils: Utility classes.

+## In progress
+* Revamp project to multi module application following a Clean Architecture approach
+* Delete DataManager and start using repositories for each use case;

 ## Todo as soon as I have the time :) (in order):

-* Create new branch for large scale projects;
-* RecyclerView;
+* RecyclerView and Data Binding example;
-* Add api call example (Retrofit and RxJava to fecth data, LiveData to populate the RecyclerView);
+* Add api call example (Retrofit and coroutines to fecth data, LiveData to populate the RecyclerView);
-* Refactor DataManager to an Interactor specific to each Activity/Fragment;
-* Refactor DatabaseHelper to a Repository-like structure;

 ## License
 ```
-Copyright 2017 Ricardo Costeira
+Copyright 2019 Ricardo Costeira

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.